serverlessworkflow/specification/specification.md

 Event states define that workflow instances are triggered by the existence of the defined event(s).
 Defining a cron-based scheduled starts for the runtime implementations would mean that there needs to be an event service that issues the needed events at the defined times to trigger workflow instance creation.

-The `adhoc` property allows you to change the default behavior of workflow instances.
-By default, as described in the [Core Concepts](#Core-Concepts) section, a workflow instance is terminated once there are no more active execution paths, one of its active paths ends in a "terminate" [end definition](#End-Definition), or when its [`execTimeout`](#ExecTimeout Definition) time is reached.

-Setting the `adhoc` property to "true" allows you change this default behavior in that a workflow instance created from this workflow definition can only be terminated if one of its active paths ends in a "terminate" [end definition](#End-Definition), or when its [`execTimeout`](#ExecTimeout Definition) time is reached.
-This allows you to explicitly model workflows where an instance should be kept alive, to collect (event) data for example.

-You can reference the [specification examples](#Examples) to see the `adhoc` property in action.

 #### Schedule Definition